Disclaimer: I do not own any part of the Batman universes. *Sigh*

-There was the faint odour of cigar on the Penguin's breath, the gleam of power in his small, dark eyes.
+I saw the powerful gleam of triumph in the Penguin's small, dark eyes.
 Overall, his appearance could almost be comical, but I knew this man wasn't a man to laugh at.
 His bejewelled and fleshy fingers rested upon a dangerous umbrella.
 In his other hand, he held my cane.

 It was the only weapon I had, if it could even be called that.

 Fighting or running was out of the question.
 I knew I was physically incapable of escape.
-My only choice seemed to be complying.
+My only choice seemed to be to comply.

-"In fact, Miss Albright, you could almost see yourself as my guest here, just so long as you remember that you're not," the Penguin sneered.
-"You're my hostage."
+"In fact, Miss Albright, you can see yourself as my guest here if you wish.
+Visit my gallery, peruse my library, just so long as you remember that you're not my guest," the Penguin sneered.
+"You're my bargaining chip."

-It was only when I awoke that I remembered reliving the events of the last few hours.
+The ordeals of the night proved too much for me, however.
+It was only when I woke up that I remembered reliving the events of the last few hours.

-The graduation caps flew into the air like a flock of starlings.
-A great chorus of cheers ascended with them and then fell again as they came down.
+The graduation caps flew into the air like a flock of birds.
+A cheer ascended with them and then fell again as they came down.
 I couldn't help but smile, catching mine with one hand.

-As my fellow law graduates began to disperse, I found myself mingling amongst the crowds, something I was usually averse to.
-I hung on to the edge of small conversations, listening and laughing even though I gave no input.
+As my fellow law graduates began to disperse, I found myself mingling among the crowds, something I was usually averse to.
+I had to force myself to cling on to the edge of small conversations, listening and laughing even though I gave no input.
 That was my version of socializing.
 Some mistook me for reserved, perhaps even stuck-up, but that wasn't the case.
-I was just a wallflower, born and true.
+Just standing around so many people made my lungs seize up.

 I could perform speeches fine, I could speak out to defend a case with vehemence, but when it came to standard talking…I was definitely not a conversationalist.